ledgerium-io/ledgeriumwiki/Blockchain/technical/istanbul_consensus.md

 	}]
 }
 ```
-* epoch : indicates the number of blocks after which the proposal which hasn't been resolved is cleared
+* epoch : Indicates the number of blocks after which the proposal which hasn't been resolved is cleared
-* hash  : the current block hash at the given block number
+* hash  : The current block hash at the given block number
-* tally : the object maintaining the current state of votes of all the validators
+* tally : The object maintaining the current state of votes of all the validators
-* validators : the list of all the addresses which can act as validators
+* validators : The list of all the addresses which can act as validators
-* votes : the individual votes casted by validators as an array
+* votes : The individual votes casted by validators as an array
-* authorize : true - proposal to add as a validator, false - rproposal to remove as a validator
+* authorize : true - proposal to add as a validator, false - proposal to remove as a validator

 ## istanbul.propose()

-	This method is used to start voting/vote for an existing proposal to add or remove a validator
-	takes as argument the coinbase of the node and a bool value indicating if the validator is to be added or removed
+This method is used to start voting/vote for an existing proposal; to add or remove a validator takes as argument the coinbase of the node and a bool value indicating if the validator is to be added or removed.

 ## istanbul.getSnapshotAtHash()

 Used to get the current state of the voting and active validators as of a particular block hash, takes as argument a block hash

 ## istanbul.getCandidates(callback)

 Gives all the addresses with the respective votes casted by that particular node as a error first callback

 ## istanbul.getValidators()

 Returns the list of active validators who can commit a block

 Every block header contains the following fields